John C. Stennis Sailor is Awarded Warrior of the Week

-250110-N-ND955-1005 NEWPORT NEWS, Va.
+250116-N-KA912-1007 NEWPORT NEWS, Va.
 (Jan.
-10, 2025) – Machinist’s Mate Nuclear 2nd Class Jackson Bybee, right, a native of McCook, Nebraska, assigned to the Nimitz-class aircraft carrier USS John C. Stennis (CVN 74), is awarded warfighter of the week by Capt.
+16, 2025) – Quartermaster 2nd Class Deshaud Porter, right, a native of North Lauderdale, Florida, assigned to the Nmitz-class aircraft carrier USS John C. Stennis (CVN 74), is awarded warfighter of the week by Capt.
 J. Patrick Thompson, the commanding officer of Stennis, aboard the ship, Jan.
-10, 2025.
+16, 2025.
 John C. Stennis is in Newport News Shipbuilding conducting Refueling and Complex Overhaul to prepare the ship for the second half of its 50-year service life.
-(U.S. Navy photo by Mass Communication Specialist Seaman Gage Tawney)
+(U.S. Navy photo by Mass Communication Specialist Second Class Mikayla Alley)

 |Date Taken: